Add Summary Rows

 Create a Summary Row

-Click in the [+] bar below the main part of the table.
-You can add as many summary rows as needed, up to the number of possible operations.
+Click in the [+] bar below the table component.
+You can add as many summary rows as needed without repeating operations.

 Adding a summary row